Zavacky/Paz1c-rest/README.md

 # Paz1c-rest
 A springboot rest server school project for Paz1c. <br />
-This project is licensed under the terms of the GNU GPLv3 license.
+This project is licensed under the terms of the GNU GPL v3 license.